 Cineraria

 Cineraria flowers are known for their vibrant shades of pink, red, purple, blue, and many bi-colors, as well as their long-lasting blooms.
-The plant forms mounds with large leaves covered with blossoms during the blooming season.
+During the blooming season, the plant forms mounds with large leaves covered with blossoms.
 As a garden plant, Cineraria does best in cool weather, so it’s usually grown for spring blossoms and then removed to make room for summer-blooming annuals.

 As container plants rather than in-ground bedding plants, they are preferred by many gardeners.
 Commercially grown cineraria have been grown for their cool-season spring blooming in nurseries starting in the spring.